ToniWonKanobi/theoveranalyzed.net/posts/2015/6/3/this-week-on-cotton-bureau-thats-no-moon.md

 Tags: Cotton Bureau, Star Wars
 Image: https://cottonbureau.com/img/products/5037_cPUA_2400.jpg

-I'm starting [this][theoveranalyzed] back up (been a while).
+I'm starting [this][1] back up (been a while).
 I haven't been buying as many t-shirts as I used to, but some of these Star Wars ones are hard to say no to.
 Image captions have links to their pages on Cotton Bureau.

 <figure>
 	<img src="http://d.pr/i/1hUxR+" alt="'That's No Moon' on Cotton Bureau" title="'That's No Moon' on Cotton Bureau">